Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Preliminaries

 A \emph{literal} represents a \booleanword{} variable or its negation. \emph{Cubes} are conjunctions of literals, \emph{clauses} are disjunctions of literals.
 The negation of a cube is a clause and vice versa.
 A \booleanword{} formula in \emph{Conjunctive Normal Form} (CNF) is a conjunction of clauses.
 As usual, we often represent a clause as a set of literals and a CNF as a set of clauses.
 A cube $c = s_{i_1}^{\sigma_{1}} \wedge \ldots \wedge s_{i_k}^{\sigma_{k}}$ of literals over state variables with $i_j \in \{1, \ldots, m\}$, $\sigma_{j} \in \{0, 1\}$, $s_{i_j}^{0} = \neg s_{i_j}$ and $s_{i_j}^{1} = s_{i_j}$ represents the set of all states where $s_{i_j}$ is assigned to $\sigma_{j}$ for all $j = 1, \ldots, k$.
 Usually we use letters $c$ or $\hat{c}$ to denote cubes of literals over present state variables, $d'$ or $\hat{d}'$ to denote cubes of literals over next state variables, and $i$ to denote cubes of literals over input variables.
 Sometimes we write $c(\v{s})$, $d'(\v{s}')$ etc. to emphasize on which variables the corresponding cubes depend.
 By \emph{minterms} (often named $m$) we denote cubes containing literals for \emph{all} state variables.
 Minterms represent single states.

 We assume that the transition relation $T$ of a finite state transition system has been translated into CNF by standard methods like~\cite{Tse:1968}.
 Modern SAT solvers~\cite{SS:96} are able to check the satisfiability of \booleanword{} formulas in CNF.
+We denote a satisfiability check performed by a SAT solver for some formula $F$ by SAT?[$F$].
+If the SAT solver terminates, it reports either `satisfiable' or `unsatisfiable'.
+We use the same terminology for satisfiablity checks of QBF formulas.

 Reachability analysis (\eg{} by PDR) often makes use of special properties of the transition relation $T$.
 For instance when $T$ results from a circuit, then it represents a \emph{function}, \ie{} it is \emph{right-unique} and \emph{left-total}.
 A relation $T(\v{s}, \v{i}, \v{s}')$ is right-unique iff for all assignments $\v{\sigma}$ to $\v{s}$ and $\v{\iota}$ to $\v{i}$ there is \emph{at most} one assignment $\v{\tau}$ to $\v{s}'$ such that $(\v{\sigma}, \v{\iota}, \v{\tau}) \in T$. $T(\v{s}, \v{i}, \v{s}')$ is left-total iff for all assignments $\v{\sigma}$ to $\v{s}$ and $\v{\iota}$ to $\v{i}$ there is \emph{at least} one assignment $\v{\tau}$ to $\v{s}'$ such that $(\v{\sigma}, \v{\iota}, \v{\tau}) \in T$.
 Similarly, $T(\v{s}, \v{i}, \v{s}')$ is \emph{left-unique} (\emph{right-total}) iff for all assignments $\v{\tau}$ to $\v{s}'$ and $\v{\iota}$ to $\v{i}$ there is \emph{at most} (\emph{at least}) one assignment $\v{\sigma}$ to $\v{s}$ such that $(\v{\sigma}, \v{\iota}, \v{\tau}) \in T$.